-Please see our policy on the safe use of mobile and smart technology.

-We recognise that many children have unlimited and unrestricted access to the internet via mobile phone networks at home.
-This access means some children could sexually harass, bully, and control others, via their mobile and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.
+- 314. Please see our policy on the safe use of mobile and smart technology. - 315.
+We recognise that many children have unlimited and unrestricted access to the internet via mobile phone networks.
+This access means some children, while at our setting sexually harass, bully, and control others, via their mobile and smart technology, share indecent images consensually and non-consensually and view and share pornography and other harmful content.